How to run a surprise gift room

 used at your next event.
 Places like Home Bargains, B&M and

 pound shops are fantastic options throughout the year.

-offers packs of presents suitable for all three occasions, which
+presents suitable for all three occasions, which can be bought

 Your Fundraising Gift Shop offers the option of having items